jimfinnis/jcf12/content/teaching/CS123/examples/whatAreObjects/index.md

 {{< svg src="struct1.svg" title="an Enemy object in memory" >}}

+Remember, what's written in the pink box on the right ("int x, int y" and so on) is not part of the computer's memory - these are just labels your program gives to different locations in memory.
+Variables, in other words.
 Of course, a real computer has a lot more than 11 memory locations!

 ## Summing up
 * A **class** is a description of the structure of a block of data in memory